-The essential tools needed to produce 3D images using today’s contemporary methods are a computer, of course, various apps and digital assets.
+The essential tools you will need to produce 3D images using today’s contemporary methods are a computer, of course, various apps and digital assets.
 All of these elements are intended to work together to produce realistic illustrations featuring human characters in credible scenes.

 From 2007 through 2017 I have been exclusively creating male characters with computer-generated imagery or CGI.
 Here are some of my secrets: